RKoopal/Skull/README.md

 # Skull
-Appendix Bachelor Thesis Reimer Koopal - july 2022
+Appendix A Bachelor Thesis Reimer Sjouke Theodoor Koopal - july 2022

+This Jupyter Notebook contains the source code used for the thesis 'Using Deep Reinforcement Learning Methods to Play the Game of 'Skull'.'